 In addition to placing warm washcloth to the swollen lymph nodes, you can wash your affected areas with warm water several times a day to fasten the healing process.

-One of home remedies for swollen lymph nodes I would like to introduce in this article is massaging.
+One of the home remedies for swollen lymph nodes we would like to introduce in this article is massaging.

 Massage not only improves the blood circulation but also boost the function of lymph nodes.

 If you massage for a period of them, the swelling can reduce and lymph nodes can decrease in size.
 Moreover, massage can remove the impurities from the nodes.
 You just need to massage the lymph nodes gently with your fingers for about 5 minutes.
 It is recommended repeating this treatment two or three times a week to get the satisfactory result.
 You can do it at home.
 However, it is better to hire a professional for a lymph drainage massage.
 If the massage does not give you the improvement, you should be checked by a doctor.